ceramicnetwork/docs/docs/reference/accounts/did-session.md

 A domain/app name is used when making requests, by default in a browser based environment the library will use the domain name of your app.
-If you are using the library in a non web based environment you will need to pass the `domain` option otherwise an error will thrown.
+If you are using the library in a non web based environment you will need to pass the `domain` option otherwise an error will be thrown.

 ```ts
 const session = await DIDSession.authorize(authProvider, { resources: [...], domain: 'YourAppName' })